hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 #### completeEdge()

-Eventually each edge will signal its data stream is exhausted.
+Eventually each edge will signal that its data stream is exhausted.
 When this happens, Jet calls the processor's `completeEdge()` with the ordinal of the completed edge.